Hong Kong's Carrie Lam announces face mask ban | DW | 04.10.2019

 Anyone breaching the law could face up to one year in prison and a fine of up to 25,000 Hong Kong dollars (US $3,200, €2905) if they fail to adhere to the new rules.

-"People are asking can Hong Kong go back to normal?"
-Lam asked as she announced the ban.
+Lam said that Hong Kong "isn't in a state emergency" but faces "extensive and very serious danger" after a surge in violent protests across the city.
 "We must stop the violence ...
 Now, it's all over Hong Kong."

 Lam said that the mask ban targeted violent protests and rioters and "will be an effective deterrent to radical behavior."